 How to book

 Simply call us on 9304 0500 and let us know you want to book in.
 This will ensure we set aside a vaccine for you.

 If you book online, we can’t guarantee we’ll have enough supply on the day.

 It’s a good idea to get informed about the COVID-19 vaccination.

-If you’re not sure whether you should have the vaccine, we encourage you to talk with your regular GP as soon as possible.
+If you have any questions about the vaccine, we encourage you to chat with your Pascoe Vale GP.

 Info about pregnancy

 The government has released some information specifically for pregnant women.
 Chat with us if you have any questions.

 If you have any symptoms of COVID-19, such as fever, cough, sore throat or runny nose, please do a rapid antigen test (RAT) at home or visit a testing centre.

 Although we’re not a testing centre, please call us straight away if you have respiratory issues.